Testing, Treatment & Procedures

 When unexpected complications raise concerns for you or your fetus, our Maternal-Fetal Medicine physicians offer specialized treatment and testing.
-Whether you need a procedure to help prevent premature delivery or testing for possible genetic disorders, North Florida Perinatal Associates offers the expert care you need, when you need it most.
+Whether you need a procedure to help prevent premature delivery or testing for possible genetic disorders, our facility offers the expert care you need, when you need it most.

 These procedures are two of the most reliable ways to assess the genetic well-being of fetuses.

 CVS involves obtaining DNA from a tiny tissue sample of the placenta and is usually performed between 11 and 14 weeks of pregnancy.

 Amniocentesis acquires genetic information from a sample of the amniotic fluid and is usually performed after 15 weeks of pregnancy, by obtaining a sample of the amniotic fluid around the fetus using ultrasound guidance.

 Either procedure can be suggested: